RFSoC-based front-end electronics for pulse detection: Prototype design

 \subsection{Analog daughter card}

-The analog circuit on the daughter card amplifies the uni-polar PMT signal to detect single-to-a-few-tens of photoelectrons (p.e.) through the $h$-gain channel and attenuates the signal to record large pulse waveforms induced by the cosmic-muon events through the $l$-gain channel.
-Both channels are designed to have a flat gain response as possible.
+The analog circuit on the daughter card amplifies the uni-polar PMT signal to detect single-to-a-few-tens PE through the $h$-gain channel and attenuates the signal to record large pulse waveforms induced by the cosmic-muon events through the $l$-gain channel.
+Both channels are designed to have a gain response as flat as possible.
 Noise levels are minimized through the choice of low-noise amplifiers, anti-aliasing via the natural frequency response of the amplifiers, electromagnetic induction shielding, and careful attention to circuit board layout.
 Additionally, the digitized signal on the RFSoC PL further reduce noise through oversampling.

 The $h$-gain signal path passes through an isolation resistor to a cascade of non-inverting LMH6703 (SOT23-6 package) ultra-low distortion wide-bandwidth current feedback amplifiers.
 The output of the amplifiers is capacitively coupled to a single ended input fully differential amplifier (FDA).
 A current feedback LMH6552 (WSON package) FDA is used to drive the inputs of the RF-ADC.
 The FDA 1.2\,V common mode voltage is supplied by the RF-ADC.
 Given the uni-polar nature of the PMT signal, we unbalance the feedback path of the FDA such that we can maximize our dynamic range.
 When the input to the front end is grounded, the common mode voltage of the FDA is 1.2\,V and the unbalancing sets the default output levels to approximately 1.4\,V and 1.0\,V. This maximizes the dynamic range and provides 50\,mV input equivalent of overhead for digitizing the overshoot introduced through capacitive coupling.
 A clamping diode on each output of the FDA limits the voltage between 1.2\,V +/- 0.4\,V. This is well within the fully reliable region (-0.3\,V to 2.1\,V) of the RF-ADC and within the RF-ADC over-voltage range (1.2\,V +/-0.45V).
 The conceptual analog design is in Fig.~\ref{fig:analog}.